Download the list

 Why learn the 1000 most common Italian words?

 The best way to get started is to memorize the 1000 most common Italian words.

-Many language experts will point out that focusing on the most common words in any language is the best investment for your time.
+Many language experts will point out that focusing on the basic vocabulary in any language is the best investment for your time.

 You will rarely use complicated or trivial words in your daily life when speaking with friends, colleagues, or family members.